urgent-challenge/urgent2024/_pages/data.md

 ### Data description

-The competition dataset includes EEG recordings from over 3,000 participants across six distinct cognitive tasks, divided into passive and active categories (Table 1).
-Each participant's data is accompanied by four psychopathology dimensions (internalizing, externalizing, attention, and p-factor) derived from a bifactor model of parent-reported questionnaire responses to the Child Behavior Checklist (CBCL) <d-cite key="achenbach1999,hoffmann2022"/>.
+The competition dataset includes EEG recordings from over 3,000 participants across six distinct cognitive tasks, divided into passive and active categories, check table bellow.
+Each participant's data is accompanied by four psychopathology dimensions (internalizing, externalizing, attention, and p-factor) derived from a bifactor model of parent-reported questionnaire responses to the Child Behavior Checklist (CBCL).
 These psychopathology factors represent orthogonal dimensions of mental health and serve as target variables for the regression component of the competition.

 **Overview of HBN-EEG tasks used in the competition.**